Drullan/objsec/README.md

    [0000][..................................]

-  after decryption the first 4 bytes contains the integer for the size of the decrypted msg + hash, following bytes contains the actual message, last 32 bytes contains the hash of the message.
+  after decryption the first 4 bytes contains the integer for the size of the decrypted msg, next 4 bytes contains a nonce which is increased after every message, the next bytes contains the actual message, last 32 bytes contains the hash of the message.

-  [0000][............][....................]
+  [0000][0000][............][....................]

 # Progress of project so far
 - [ ] Work on the principle of object security, ????